 Attack submarine USS Indiana to be commissioned in September

-WASHINGTON, D.C. – The Hoosier State will soon have another ship named after it in the Navy.
+WASHINGTON, D.C. – The Hoosier State will soon have another representation in the Navy.

 The Navy accepted delivery of future attack submarine USS Indiana on Wednesday.
 The ship began construction in 2012 and is scheduled to commission in September.